DominikStiller/ptinsight/playground/4_cep/README.md

-# Simple CEP
+# CEP with Flink

 ## Use Case: Pooled Ridesharing
 * The city Demotown has 5 locations and 10 people distributed across these locations
     * Locations: Restaurant, Bar, Beach, City Hall, Hotel
     * People: Anna, Brad, Clara, Dave, Emilia, Freddy, Gwen, Harry, Isabell, Jacob
-* At random times, people want to ride to another location
+* At random times, people want to ride to another location and therefore order a car
-* Once 3 people want to ride from one to another location, the pool car brings them tere
+* Once 3 people want to ride from one to another location, the pool car picks them up and drops them off at the destination
-* If a person needs to wait more than 10 minutes, the car drives with less than 3 people to avoid deadlocks
+* If a person needs to wait more than 10 minutes, the car rides with less than 3 people to avoid deadlocks
 * Simulation using simpy, event processing using Flink, communication using MQTT

 ## Deployment